SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 An :newTerm:`optional pattern` matches values wrapped in a ``Some(T)`` case of an ``Optional<T>`` or ``ImplicitlyUnwrappedOptional<T>`` enumeration.
-Optional patterns consist of an identifier pattern followed immediately by a questions mark and appear in the same places as enumeration case patterns.
+Optional patterns consist of an identifier pattern followed immediately by a question mark and appear in the same places as enumeration case patterns.

 Because optional patterns are syntactic sugar for ``Optional``